Secondary suite: Local Reforms

 Berkeley in January 2025, started a four year ADU and JDUs amnesty program for unpermitted ADUs and JDUs, that allows permitting inspection and legalization of around 4,000 pre-2020 units without penalty.
 Also in 2024, it became one of the first cities that supported sales of ADUs under AB 1033 San Francisco in May 2025, the Board of Supervisors allowed ADUs built on or after that date to be sold independently from main residence or as a condo.

 The City of San Diego from 2021 to 2024 issued approximately 5,720 permits for ADUs under its California Density Bonus Law.
-875 of this units were constructed through the program bonus provisions, which allow have additional units when they comply with affordability requirements.
-368 units under bonus program were designated and build like income - restricted and they subject to affordability covenants restrictions.
+875 of these units were constructed through the program bonus provisions, which allow have additional units when they comply with affordability requirements.
+368 units under bonus program were designated and built as income-restricted and they subject to affordability covenants restrictions.
 The bonus program is design to incentivize the development of smaller housing units within already existing residential neighborhoods.
-According to local planning documents, most of ADUs approved through the program were built on lots previously developed with single-family housing (RS zoning).
-In June 2025, new proposed regulations capped up to three units per single-family lot (one covered ADU, one detached ADU, and one JDU) mandated one off-street parking space for bonus and affordable ADU and outside TPAs, set new fire-safety requirements for ADU located in High and Very High Hazard Severity Zones, enforced affordability deed restrictions, and allow ADU sales or conversion into condominium under AB 1033, new "Community Enhancement Fee" will be impose for ADU under 750 sq. ft.
+According to local planning documents, most ADUs approved through the program were built on lots previously developed with single-family housing (RS zoning).
+In June 2025, new proposed regulations capped up to three units per single-family lot (one covered ADU, one detached ADU, and one JDU) mandated one off-street parking space for bonus and affordable ADU and outside TPAs, set new fire-safety requirements for ADU located in High and Very High Hazard Severity Zones, enforced affordability deed restrictions, and allow ADU sales or conversion into condominium under AB 1033, new "Community Enhancement Fee" would be imposed for ADU under 750 sq. ft.

 Los Angeles, adopted Ordinance No.186,481 in December 2019 to align its local ADU regulations and requirements with updated state law.
 The ordinance added Section 12.22 A.33 to the Los Angeles Municipal Code, that establishing standards for ADUs, junior ADUs (JADUs), and also movable tiny homes (MTH).
 The City of Los Angeles also set up new JADU regulations under pending state legislation (AB 1154).
 Couple jurisdictions in the Los Angeles region have implemented pilot programs to support the development of ADUs designated for income-restricted housing.
-These program provide financial assistance to property owners with low-interest or forgivable loans, and also they provide rental assistance with housing vouchers or other subsidies like grants.
+These programs provide financial assistance to property owners with low-interest or forgivable loans, and provide rental assistance with housing vouchers or other subsidies like grants.

-Sacramento In 2021, Sacramento launched a ADU Resource Center, offering free plans for homeowners, permits support, waiving fees, and eliminated parking minimums, that support ADU permitting by 123 % (76 to 170) in the first year of launch.
+Sacramento In 2021, Sacramento launched an ADU Resource Center, offering free plans for homeowners, permits support, waiving fees, and eliminated parking minimums, that support ADU permitting by 123 % (76 to 170) in the first year of launch.
 Its 2040 General Plan (2024) allows three-story small apartment buildings and removed single-family-only zoning and parking mandates.
 A UC Davis study found eliminating parking mandates reduces auto dependency and boosts ADU uptake.

 Pasadena, California expanded its ADU loan program in 2025 to offer up to $225,000 at 1 % interest, with Section 8 leasing requirements.